grom4er/MyFirstGitRepo/src/Module2/Lessons8/Task4.md

 >What is composition in java?

-_Aggregation in Java is a relationship between two classes.
+_Сomposition in Java is a relationship between two classes.
 It represents part-of relationship, where  both the entities are dependent on each other._
 _Or we could describe it as a *strong* relationship._

 >Could you replace one type with another?
 If so,which one?